omsai/journals/README.md

 ------------
 1. Install [Github for Windows](http://windows.github.com/)

-2. Click "Clone in Windows" toward the top-left of this page.
+2. Click "Clone in Windows" at the top-left of this page.

 3. Right-click on the newly downloaded repository > view in explorer